AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/understanding-seo/understanding-the-seo-dashboard-seo-snapshot.md

 ![](assets/image2014-9-17-21-3a37-3a1.png)

 Easy, right?
-Now let's check out the Recommendations section of this dashboard.
+Now let's check out the [!UICONTROL Recommendations] section of this dashboard.

 >[!MORELIKETHIS]
 >